thinapps/bright-flashlight/readme.md

 ### Changelog

+### 0.3.1
+- improved strobe mode with real-time speed adjustment from the slider
+- added `ACTION_STROBE_UPDATE` intent to TorchService for live interval changes
+- fixed timing logic to ensure smoother, consistent flash rhythm across all speeds
+- maintained 50/50 duty cycle (equal on/off time) for stable brightness perception
+- minor cleanup in handler scheduling and interval mapping for better accuracy

 ### 0.3.0
 - replaced separate strobe and SOS buttons with a single radio-style mode selector (Torch / Strobe / SOS)
 - unified all flashlight controls under one large Power button for simpler UX